virtual-labs-archive/vlsi-iiith/SRIP/Codes/Readme.txt

 --------------------------------------------------------------------------------

+Simulator:
-The UI is in the simLayout.html file.
+The Simulator can be used by clicking the simLayout.html file.
-Click it to run the UI.
 The waveform simulator can be accessed through that webpage itself, or it can also be independently by clicking the finalSimulator.html file.

 ----------------------------------------------------------------------------------

+Quiz:
 The Quiz can be accessed by clicking on the quiz.html file.

 ----------------------------------------------------------------------------------